B. Chase Chandler, January 2020

 Dear valued investor,

-We finished 2019 with a solid one-year return of 22.10 percent, shy of the S&P 500 which gained 31.2 percent.
+We finished 2019 with a solid one-year return of 15.5 percent, well shy of the S&P 500 which gained 31.2 percent.
 Reiterating what we’ve said before, we’re okay with trailing the market when it’s going straight up (though we would of course take 20 percent annually for the next decade).
 We mentioned in our last letter that we held a good percentage in cash.
 This didn’t change much in the final third of the year.
 Markets grinded persistently higher.
 In the final four months of the year, the S&P had only three down days of at least one percent.
 Compare that to the final four months of 2018 which saw five times that number.
 We also wrote in our previous letter that everyone was too bearish.
 This most certainly turned out to be the case.
 Sentiment began shifting in late-November and December.
 By the beginning of January commentators had done a full turn.

 At present, we think it is wise to continue holding excellent businesses with solid fundamentals at reasonable valuations, and a decent amount of cash.
 We do not want to start chasing returns at these levels.
 Further, caution would be wise given the unprecedented and experimental global monetary policy of zero interest rates.
 Anyone who tells you they know how this is going to play out in 2020 is at best fooling themselves.
 It seems inevitable there will be a bust eventually.
 What goes up must come down, but not the opposite.
 The past few years give an illusion that what goes down always comes back up.
 It’s easy to forget that it doesn’t have to, and eventually it won’t.
 But I nor anyone else can tell you when or how that will occur.
 Unfortunately, you won’t hear many commentators saying they “don’t know” what’s going to happen this year or when a major correction will occur.
 That message of uncertainty doesn’t sell well, but it does perform well.